LeonardoXmariposa/food-ordering-system/Documents/readme.md

 ## Contents

 - **Project report (1).docx**
-  Detailed project documentation including problem statement, objectives, system design, technology stack, implementation, and conclusion.
+  Draft version of the full project documentation including system overview, architecture, and planning.

 - **food ordering sys.pdf**
-  Final formatted project report PDF version suitable for academic or institutional submission.
+  Cleanly formatted version of the project report ready for review or submission.

+- **project report.pdf**
+  Final signed/compiled version of the report with complete content.

 - **readme.md**
-  You are here!
-This file provides an overview of all documents present in this folder.
+  This file providing an overview of the documents in this folder.

-## Usage
+## Notes

-These documents serve as reference materials for understanding the planning, development, and deployment phases of the MERN stack-based Food Ordering System.

----

-> 📌 Note: For source code and implementation, check the `/client` and `/server` directories.
+- For source code, refer to the `/client` and `/server` directories.
+- All documents are intended for academic and review purposes only.